Police Athletic League registration opens April 20

 Registration will be on Saturday, April 20, from 9 a.m. to noon at the Floyd Gwinn Gym, located at 2300 W. 10th St. It will be first come, first serve.

 You must print and fill out both the registration form and the release form.
 The registration fee is $100 per child, and only cash or money orders will be accepted, no checks.
-You may bring the completed forms and cash/money order to the OPD Records Desk or to the registration on April 20.
+You may bring the completed forms and cash/money order to the registration on April 20.
 Records can also notarize the release form for you.

 For the registration form and release form, please go to: https://odessapd.com/463/Police-Athletic-League-PAL